The Mississippi Homestead Exemption

 Real Property Held as Tenancy in the Entirety in Mississippi

 If property is held as a tenancy in the entirety, it means the property is jointly owned by a married couple as a single marital entity, not as individuals.
-In Missouri, property held as tenants by the entirety may be fully exempt; however, the matter is not settled.
+In Mississippi, property held as tenants by the entirety may be fully exempt; however, the matter is not settled.
 If you own property this way, it might be wise to consult with a local bankruptcy attorney.

 Finding the Mississippi Homestead Exemption Statute